flikore/validator/index.md

 The easiest way is to open an [issue on GitHub](https://github.com/flikore/validator/issues).
 It'll be checked soon and updated within reason.
 There are some personal goals to this project, so not all suggestions can be achieved.

-If you are a developer and want to contribute with code, first understand that this project follows the TDD practice, so you need to ship your code with the unittests.
+If you are a developer and want to contribute with code, first understand that this project follows the [TDD](http://en.wikipedia.org/wiki/Test-driven_development "Test-driven development") practice, so you need to ship your code with the unit tests.
 After that, just send a [pull request on GitHub](https://github.com/flikore/validator/pulls) and it'll be looked.